Jess is my adult daughter who is autistic and has cortical blindness.

-From that point on, it was firsts.
-Her first year, she had the first teacher for the visually impaired that the school had ever hired.
+From that point on, we continually experienced growing pains with the education system.
+Jessica’s first year, she had the first teacher for the visually impaired that the school had ever hired.
+Only, the teacher was not a trained VI teacher.
 When the school year started, so did the teachers’ own education to become a certified VI teacher.
-That teacher lasted one year, then they started over training a new the next year, and ditto the next year.
+That teacher lasted one year.
+She decided being a VI teacher was not for her.
+The next year, they hired another, sent that one to get certified, and ditto the next year.

 First special ed preschool class

 The second year of school for Jess, our system had it’s first ever special ed preschool.
 But she didn’t start off in that classroom.
 Apparently, it wasn’t the right placement.
 The students in that class had greater needs.
-So for part of the year, she wasn’t in a classroom.
+So for part of the year, Jess wasn’t in a classroom.
 She was just at a school.
-Not in a classroom.

 First regular-ed class

 When Jess was the appropriate age for kindergarten, she didn’t fit in regular ed kindergarten either.
 Her needs were too great.
 Honestly, Jess really didn’t fit in.
 She never did.
 Ever.
 Anywhere.
 Early on, we questioned autism.
 However, we were told by education professionals, and medical professionals, that her odd behaviors were “just because she’s blind.”

 That was a ridiculous statement.
 We had been around other blind children.
 She did not fit in with other blind children.
 They avoided her as much as typical children did.